-The examiner ordinarily determines the status of payment of ad valorem taxes.
+The examiner should ordinarily determine the status of payment of ad valorem taxes.

 Ad valorem taxes are assessed as of January 1 of each year.
-They are due and payable on the following October 1 but are not delinquent if paid before February 1 of the following year.
+They are due and payable on the following October 1 but are not delinquent if paid before February 1 of the following year (or, in the case of a residence homestead and certain classes of individuals, including disabled veterans and persons over 65, if paid in four bimonthly installments beginning on February 1).
 A tax lien attaches on January 1 of each year to secure payment of taxes, penalties, and interest ultimately imposed for that year.
 Tex.
-Tax Code Ann. § 32.01.
+Tax Code Ann. §§ 32.01, 32.02, 32.031, 32.032.